 Advance Warning Signs.
-The round, black-onyellow warning sign is placed ahead of a public railroad-highway crossing.
+The round, blackon-yellow warning sign is placed ahead of a public railroad-highway crossing.
 The advance warning sign tells you to slow down, look and listen for the train, and be prepared to stop at the tracks if a train is coming.
-All passenger and hazmat carrying vehicles are required to stop.
 See Figure 2.15.

 Pavement Markings.
 Pavement markings mean the same as the advance warning sign.
-They consist of an "X" with the letters ""RR" and a nopassing marking on two-lane roads.
+They consist of an "X" with the letters ""RR" and a no-passing marking on two-lane roads.
 See Figure 2.16.

-There is also a no passing zone sign on two-lane roads.
+There is also a no passing zone sign on twolane roads.
 There may be a white stop line painted on the pavement before the railroad tracks.
 The front of the school bus must remain behind this line while stopped at the crossing.

-Cross-buck Signs.
+Crossbuck Signs.
 This sign marks the grade crossing.
 It requires you to yield the right-of-way to the train.
-If there is no white stop line painted on the pavement, vehicles that are required to stop must stop no closer than 15 feet or more than 50 feet from the nearest rail of the nearest track.
-When the road crosses over more than one track, a sign below the cross-buck indicates the number of tracks.
+If there is no white line painted on the pavement, you must stop the bus before the crossbuck sign.
+When the road crosses over more than one set of tracks, a sign below the crossbuck indicates the number of tracks.
 See Figure 2.17.

 Flashing Red Light Signals.
-At many highway-rail grade crossings, the cross-buck sign has flashing red lights and bells.
+At many highway-rail grade crossings, the crossbuck sign has flashing red lights and bells.
 When the lights begin to flash, stop!
 A train is approaching.
 You are required to yield the right-of-way to the train.
 If there is more than one track, make sure all tracks are clear before crossing.
 See Figure 2.18.